Bedouin: Maghreb

-To persuade the Banu Hilal and Banu Sulaym to migrate to the Maghreb, the Fatimid caliph gave each tribesman a camel and money and helped them cross from the east to the west bank of the Nile river.
+To persuade the Banu Hilal and Banu Sulaym to migrate to the Maghreb, the Fatimid caliph gave each tribesman a camel and money and helped them cross from the east to the west bank of the Nile.
 The severe drought in Egypt at the time also persuaded these tribes to migrate to the Maghreb, which had a better economic situation at the time.
 The Fatimid caliph instructed them to rule the Maghreb instead of the Zirid emir Al-Mu'izz and told them "I have given you the Maghrib and the rule of al-Mu'izz ibn Balkīn as-Sanhājī the runaway slave.
 You will want for nothing." and told Al-Mu'izz "I have sent you horses and put brave men on them so that God might accomplish a matter already enacted".

 Bedouin mothers carrying their children on their shoulders.
-Hand-coloured print of a late 19th century black-and-white photo taken by French photographer Félix Bonfils.
+Hand-coloured print of a late 19th century black-and-white photo by French photographer Félix Bonfils.

 Berber armies were defeated in trying to protect the walls of Kairouan.
 The Zirids abandoned Kairouan to take refuge on the coast where they survived for a century.
 Ifriqiya, the Banu Hilal and Banu Sulaym spread is on the high plains of Constantine where they gradually choked the Qal'a of Banu Hammad, as they had done Kairouan few decades ago.
 From there, they gradually gained the upper Algiers and Oran plains, some were taken to the Moulouya valley and in Doukkala plains by the Caliph of Marrakesh in the second half of the 12th century.
 Ibn Khaldun, a Muslim historian wrote: "Similar to an army of locusts, they destroy everything in their path."
 As Arab nomads spread, the territories of the local Berber tribes were moved and shrank.
 The Zenata were pushed to the west and the Kabyles were pushed to the north.
 The Berbers took refuge in the mountains whereas the plains were Arabized.
 The arrival of the Banu Hilal, followed by the Banu Sulaym in the 12th century, broke the balance between nomads and sedentary populations in favor of the nomads.
 For strategic reasons, the Almohads gave over the Atlantic plains of the western Maghreb to them.